 We’re sorry but something went wrong.
 Your account wasn’t changed to this Microsoft account.
 Code: 0x80070426

-When you get this error, first of all simply reboot.
-Another things you can try here to set up new user account and switch it to Microsoft account.
-But if you’re the one who don’t want to setup new user account and then switch to Microsoft account, you can try following steps.
+Another thing you can try here is to set up a new user account and switch it to a Microsoft account.
+But if you’re the one who doesn’t want to set up a new user account and then switch to Microsoft account, you can try the following steps.
 We suggest you create a System Restore point before proceeding.

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. Press Ctrl+F and type your Microsoft account email ID, for example, [email protected] or [email protected].
 Make sure you’ve checked options Key, Values, Data.
 Click Find.

-4. After finding both the above mentioned registry keys, export them at a convenient location and then Delete.
+4. After finding both the above-mentioned registry keys, export them at a convenient location, and then Delete.
 Close the Registry Editor and reboot the machine to get fixed.